Comparisons

 Who should pick which

-Pick Slyce or Robinhood
+Pick Robinhood

 • You want diversified ETF investing and don't want to think about it